 Number of Employees

-More staff means greater employer's liability exposure.
-The number of full-time, part-time, and casual workers affects your premium, as does the nature of their work - warehouse staff handling heavy goods face different risks than counter sales staff.
+More staff means greater workers compensation and employer liability exposure.
+The number of full-time, part-time and casual workers matters, as does the nature of their duties - warehouse staff handling heavy goods face different risks than counter sales staff.

 📋

-A clean claims history over 3-5 years typically results in lower premiums.
-Previous burglary claims, fire damage, or customer injury claims will increase your premium.
-Your shop's location crime statistics may also be considered.
+Three to five years of clean claims data supports lower premiums.
+Previous burglary claims, fire damage or customer injury incidents will push renewal costs upward.
+Your shop's location crime statistics may also be considered by underwriters.

 🛡️